certara/pyDarwin/docs/Algorithms.rst

 As with other optimization algorithms, the downhill step may also be implemented.
 The topology defines the region of the swarm whereby individual particles (models in this case) exchange information and thereby act in coordination.
 The "star" topology is the only implementation currently available in pyDarwin.
-The star topology permits particles (model) to coordinate with a set of nearest neighbors in a sort of star shape, up to the number of neighbors specified in :ref:`neighbor_number <neighbor_num_options_desc>`.
+The star topology permits particles (i.e., models) to coordinate with a set of nearest neighbors in a sort of star shape, up to the number of neighbors specified in :ref:`neighbor_number <neighbor_num_options_desc>`.